-New York City has been operating at an Orange (High) threat level since after September 11.
-The U.S. and New York State are operating at a Yellow (Elevated) threat level.
+New York City operated at an Orange (High) threat level for a long time after September 11.
 The following is a summary of the different terror alert threat levels, along with recommendations from the U.S. Department of Homeland Security for responding to the different threat levels.

 - Develop a family emergency plan.
 Share it with family and friends, and practice the plan.

 - Create an emergency supply kit for your household.

 - Be informed.
 Visit Ready.gov or obtain a copy of “Preparing Makes Sense, Get Ready Now” by calling 1-800-BE-READY.